 Last week was School Diversity Week – an amazing campaign led by Just Like Us that encourages us to celebrate diversity and inclusion.

-Campaigns like this are so important, particularly in light of what is happening in Birmingham.
+Campaigns like this are so important, particularly in light of the anti-LGBT protests outside Birmingham schools.

 As an educator working only a stone’s throw away from these events, it’s hard not to imagine what I would do if this was my school.
 The ‘issue’ aside I can understand why a school – particularly one where staff are receiving death threats and being bombarded at the school gates by parents (and non-parents) shouting abuse through megaphones – might give in.